+A.36.
+Salted Pork Casings

+- The casings derive from animals born, raised, fattened and slaughtered in the United States or from animals that were legally imported into the United States. - The United States is recognized as a country free from foot-and-mouth disease, swine vesicular disease, African swine fever, and classical swine fever. - The casings have been salted for a period lasting at least 60 days prior to shipment. - The slaughterhouse where the animals were slaughtered is officially authorized to export meat by the competent authority of the United States and endorsed by the Animal Health Authority of Peru, has implemented a HACCP system. - The processing and slaughter plant is in an area where no epidemic outbreak has occurred from any infectious disease transmissible though the product in the six months prior to slaughter - The casings were conditioned in stockinet, leak-proof containers, or first use special boxes as required, marked with the number, name and location of the casings facility, and the packing date - The transport, handling and loading conditions meet U.S. hygiene requirements.

 A.37.
-Salted Pork Casings

-- The casings derive from animals that were born, raised, fattened and slaughtered in the United States or from animals that were legally imported into the United States. - The United States is recognized as a country free from foot-and-mouth disease, swine vesicular disease, African swine fever, and classical swine fever. - The casings have been salted for a period lasting at least 60 days prior to shipment. - The slaughterhouse where the animals were slaughtered is officially authorized to export meat by the competent authority of the United States and endorsed by the Animal Health Authority of Peru, has implemented a HACCP system. - The processing and slaughter plant is in an area where no epidemic outbreak has occurred from any infectious disease transmissible though the product in the six months prior to slaughter. - The casings were conditioned in stockinettes, leak-proof containers, or special boxes of first use, as required, marked with the number, name and location of the casings facility, and the packing date. - The means of transport, handling and loading conditions meet the hygiene requirements of the United States.

-A.38.
 Sheep (Ovine) Products of Australian-Origin

 - All of the ovine meat exported to Peru is originally from Australia.
 Before being imported to the United States, it has met the sanitary requirements demanded in Australia. - The exporting country is free of Aphthous Fever, bovine plague, plague of the small ruminants. - The facility, where the ovine meat has been stored, is located in an area where there have not been epidemic outbreaks caused by infectious and contagious illnesses that may affect this species. - The meat has been vacuum-sealed.
-The official inspection and the slaughterhouse of Australian origin are identified. - The meat is fit for human consumption. - The meat is packaged in drip-proof containers that indicate the date of packing. - The means of transport, handling and loading conditions meet the hygiene requirements of the
+The official inspection and the slaughterhouse of Australian origin are identified. - The meat is fit for human consumption. - The meat is packaged in drip-proof containers that indicate the date of packing. - The means of transport, handling and loading conditions meet the hygiene requirements of the United States.

-United States.